jstp/jstp-uri/version/1.0/syntax.md

 To Addresses
 ------------

 The URI To Addresses represent the To Header of the Dispatch.
 Each element in the To Header is separated by a `,` and after the last address is listed, two slashes must be added: `//`.
+Each element in the To Addresses is called an Address.

 For example, the URI To Addresses of a Dispatch with a `["localhost:80:tcp", "monje"]` To Header will be `localhost:80:tcp,monje//`.